min2ha/ukwa-site/content/target/38052/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# RE-ELECT CHRISTINE GRAHAME AS YOUR SNP MSP FOR MIDLOTHIAN SOUTH, TWEEDDALE & LAUDERDALE

 Christine Grahame was the Scottish National Party candidate for the Midlothian South, Tweeddale and Lauderdale constituency in the 2016 Scottish Parliamentary election.